 Mandatory e-invoicing software in 2026: what every French business needs to know

-On 1 September 2026, France reaches a decisive milestone: every VAT-registered business — without exception — must be able to receive structured electronic invoices.
-For large companies and mid-market firms, this is already a reality.
+On 1 September 2026, France reaches a decisive milestone: every VAT-registered business, without exception, must be able to receive structured electronic invoices.
+Large companies and mid-market firms switch on exactly the same date, with the added obligation to issue their invoices through an approved platform: nothing is in force before 1 September 2026.
 For SMEs, sole traders, SASUs and craftspeople, the countdown has begun.

-The e-invoicing reform, enshrined in the Finance Act 2024 (article 91) and driven by the DGFiP, is fundamentally reshaping B2B invoicing practices in France.
+The e-invoicing reform, enshrined in article 91 of Act no. 2023-1322 of 29 December 2023 (Finance Act 2024) and driven by the DGFiP, is fundamentally reshaping B2B invoicing practices in France.
 Here is everything you need to know to choose the right software, adopt the correct format and avoid the most common mistakes.

 Why invoicing software is becoming mandatory in 2026#

-France is aligning with the European e-invoicing movement, already in force in Italy, Germany and other member states.
+France is aligning with the European e-invoicing movement, which started earlier in Italy and Germany.
 The DGFiP's objective is threefold: combat VAT fraud, simplify businesses' reporting obligations, and modernise commercial B2B exchanges.

 The reform rests on two complementary pillars: